TV picks for April 16: Sixth season starts for ‘Veep’

 “Once Upon A Time,” 8 p.m.
 (KOMO): Fairy-tale legends and modern life collide in present-day Storybrooke, Maine.

-“Home Fires on Masterpiece,” 9 p.m.
+“Home Fires,” 9 p.m.
 (KCTS): Drama series set in a British village during the Second World War; as the Battle of Britain intensifies, the women at home do all they can to keep spirits high.

 “Girls,” 10 p.m.
 (HBO): Comedy’s season-six finale; Hannah embarks on a new chapter.